On the Sato-Tate conjecture for non-generic abelian surfaces: Introduction

-2) (Proposition \ref{cor: D or F}) If $A$ is of type $\textbf{D}$ or $\textbf{F}$, then the Sato-Tate conjecture holds for $A$. \end{thm} Here type $\textbf{B}$, $\textbf{C}$, $\textbf{D}$, $\textbf{E}$ resp. $\textbf{F}$ refers to the (absolute) type as defined in \S 4 of \cite{FKRS}, we recall them in \S \ref{sec: description}.
+Here type $\textbf{B}$, $\textbf{C}$, $\textbf{D}$, $\textbf{E}$ resp. $\textbf{F}$ refers to the (absolute) type as defined in \cite[\S 4]{FKRS}, we recall them in \S \ref{sec: description}.
 For now, it suffices to say that $\textbf{D}$ and $\textbf{F}$ are the potentially abelian cases, and that the excluded type $\textbf{A}$ is the generic case.
-Special cases of Theorem \ref{thm: main thm} that have previously been recorded in the literature are the case when $A/F$ is isogenous to a product of non-CM elliptic curves that do not become isogenous over any finite extension and $F$ is totally real (\cite{Har}) and a number of cases of type $\textbf{F}$ over $\mathbb{Q}$ (\cite{FS}).
+Special cases of Theorem \ref{thm: main thm} that have previously been recorded in the literature are the case when $A/F$ is isogenous to a product of non-CM elliptic curves that do not become isogenous over any finite extension and $F$ is totally real (\cite{Har}), and a number of cases of type $\textbf{F}$ over $\mathbb{Q}$ (\cite{FS}).

 Let us outline the contents of the paper.
 Section \ref{sec: description} states the conjecture, explains the strategy and sets up notation and terminology to be used throughout the paper.
-The reader is advised read this before proceeding, or look back later if he encounters unfamiliar notation.
+The reader is advised to read this before proceeding, or look back at it later if he encounters unfamiliar notation.
 In section \ref{sec: abelian} we do the potentially abelian cases.
 Indeed, we give a general equidistribution result for continuous unitary representations $W_{F}\rightarrow{\rm GL}_{n}(\mathbb{C})$, roughly following the ``ideal'' strategy above.
 This is certainly well known but we could not find a precise reference, so we have included some details.
 For abelian varieties $A$ whose Tate module is potentially abelian this gives a "Sato-Tate conjecture" for $A$, but it is not clear that the group obtained in this fashion agrees with the one defined by Serre.
 We also prove the Sato-Tate conjecture in the form of Serre.
 In section \ref{sec: GL(2)-type} we do the cases potentially of ${\rm GL}_{2}$-type, using the powerful potential automorphy results of \cite{BLGGT}.
 We believe, and hope that the reader agrees, that the relatively clean proofs of \S \ref{sec: GL(2)-type} are a good illustration of the power and beauty of the results of \cite{BLGGT}.
 The paper concludes with an appendix, written by Francesc Fit\'e, giving examples of abelian surfaces satisfying the assumptions of Propositions \ref{prop: B[C_2]} and \ref{prop: E[D_n]}, showing that they are non-empty.